Scans a sorted GBreaks object and issues a flag describing the relation

 Value

-object with an extra pairs
+Returns the GBreaks object with an extra pairs metadata column.

-column is a factor of all flags, so that table(gb$pairs)
+This pairs column is a factor of all flags, so that table(gb$pairs)

-always returns a vector of the same length, reporting 0
+always returns a vector of the same length, reporting 0 when necessary.

 This allows to easily aggregate results from multiple objects.